Computable analysis on the space of marked groups: The word problem subnumbering type

-We give four equivalent definitions of the word problem numbering type.
+We will give four equivalent definitions of the word problem subnumbering type, which we denote $\Lambda_{WP}$. $\Lambda_{WP}$ is the $\equiv$-equivalence class of the numbering $\nu_{WP}$ defined in the introduction.
+It is in fact the object we want to study: the definition of $\nu_{WP}$ relies on arbitrary choices that are not $\equiv$-invariants.

+We present four definitions to illustrate the fact that the definition of $\Lambda_{WP}$ is robust.
 One is the usual definition, one uses the notion of computable group of Malcev and Rabin, one uses labelled Cayley graphs, the last one uses the embedding of the space of marked group in a disjoint union of countably many Cantor spaces.
-These definitions and their equivalence are well known, although this fact is seldom expressed in terms of numberings.
+These definitions and their equivalence are well known, although this fact is seldom expressed in terms of subnumberings.

-Before defining numberings of marked groups, we first include a paragraph on the numberings of the elements of fixed a marked group.
+Before defining subnumberings of marked groups, we first include a paragraph on the numberings of the elements of fixed a marked group.